H2CO3/Sparkling/doc/stdlib.md

  - "sec", "min", "hour" contain the number of seconds, minutes and hours as integers.
  - "mday" corresponds to the ordinal number of the day in the month.
- - values corresponding to "mon" and "year" contain the month and year number as integers.
+ - values corresponding to "month" and "year" contain the month and year number as integers.
  - "wday" and "yday" yield the number of the day within the week and the year, respectively.
- - "isdst" is another integer which is greater than zero if DST is in effect, less than zero if DST information is unavailable, and zero if DST is not currently in effect.
+ - "isdst" is a boolean which is true if DST is in effect, and false if DST is not currently in effect or if DST information is unavailable.

-    string strftime(string fmt, array timespec)
+    string fmtdate(string fmt, array timespec)

-Returns a formatted date/time string from an array returned by `gmtime()` or `localtime()`.
+Returns a formatted date/time string from an array returned by `utctime()` or `localtime()`.
 The format specification follows the rules of the C standard library function `strftime()`.